juliansommer/obsidian-imgur-scan/README.md

 Scan an Obsidian notebook for Imgur URLs, and find which Imgur URLs aren't used in the notebook

+## Note

+As of July 2025, Imgur has discontinued its public API, which means this tool will no longer function.
+It isn't possible to create a client, or authorize an app to access Imgur's resources.
+This project is archived and will not receive further updates.

 ## Setup

 Follow these steps to run the project locally.